terrastruct/d2/ci/release/changelogs/next.md

 - Fixes missing unfilled triangle arrowheads when sketch flag is on. [#1763](https://github.com/terrastruct/d2/pull/1763)
 - Fixes a bug where the render target could be incorrect if the target path contains "index". [#1764](https://github.com/terrastruct/d2/pull/1764)
 - Fixes ELK layout with outside labels/icons. [#1776](https://github.com/terrastruct/d2/pull/1776)
+- Fixes a bug where an edge could become disconnected with dagre layout and direction right. [#1778](https://github.com/terrastruct/d2/pull/1778)